cseptesting/floatcsep/docs/examples/case_a.rst

 Results
 ~~~~~~~

-    The :obj:`~fecsep.cmd.main.run` command creates the result path tree for each time window analyzed.
+    The :obj:`~floatcsep.cmd.main.run` command creates the result path tree for each time window analyzed.

     *  The testing catalog of the window is stored in ``results/{window}/catalog``  in ``json`` format.
 This is a subset of the global testing catalog.
     *  Human-readable results are found in ``results/{window}/evaluations``